Learning-to-Optimize with PAC-Bayesian Guarantees: Theoretical Considerations and Practical Implementation: Abstract

 \section{Abstract}

 We use the PAC-Bayesian theory for the setting of learning-to-optimize.
 To the best of our knowledge, we present the first framework to learn optimization algorithms with provable generalization guarantees (PAC-Bayesian bounds) and explicit trade-off between convergence guarantees and convergence speed, which contrasts with the typical worst-case analysis.
-Our learned optimization algorithms provably outperform related ones derived from a (deterministic) worst-case analysis.
+Our learned optimization algorithms provably outperform related ones derived from a worst-case analysis.
 The results rely on PAC-Bayesian bounds for general, possibly unbounded loss-functions based on exponential families.
-Then, we reformulate the learning procedure into a one-dimensional minimization problem and study the possibility to find a global minimum.
-Furthermore, we provide a concrete algorithmic realization of the framework and new methodologies for learning-to-optimize, and we conduct four practically relevant experiments to support our theory.
+Further, we provide a concrete algorithmic realization of the framework and new methodologies for learning-to-optimize.
+Finally, we conduct four practically relevant experiments to support our theory.
 With this, we showcase that the provided learning framework yields optimization algorithms that provably outperform the state-of-the-art by orders of magnitude.